linzhi2013/MitoZ/version_2.3/README.md

 # 6. `all` module

-`all` module supports pair-end data only.
+`all` module supports pair-end data and single-end data.

 `all` module requires only two input pair-end fastq files, and outputs a genbank file containing mitochondrial genome sequences and annotation information.